Helther/ChampManager/README.md

  * inspecting detailed info of a selected race session via details view
  * all actions are syncronized with the database
 ## Usage
-The app consists of tabs, of which only results tab available for now.

 Results tab includes races list on the left and details view on the right, which is accessible by selecting a session on the left.

 ![select sessions](rsc/preview1.gif)